vitalz/how-to-dd-on-mac/README.md

 How is to clone a disk on macOS?
-This manual avoid use of modern packages like *coreutils* for backward compatibility reasons: `dd` is old Unix command.
+This manual avoids use of modern packages like *coreutils* for backward compatibility reasons: `dd` is an old Unix command.

 Obtain a list of disks attached:
 ```bash